kayi007/LIRI-node-app/README.md

 - type in command line: <br>
 `node liri.js spotify-this-song '<song name here>'`

-It will return the following information about the song: <br>
+This will return the following information about the song: <br>
 > Artist(s) <br>
 > Song Name <br>
 > Spotify Preview Link of the song <br>